Hassanyare/Minor_Applied_Data_Science/README.md

 </details>

-### 3.2.
-Research proposal
-For the reseach paper we come up we with the reserach question below.

-***To what extend and in what way, can different data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability.***

-Furthermore we come up with a list of sub-questions that would insist us answering our main question.
-For the subquestions, see the this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Research-paper/Possible%20Research%20Questions.pdf)

 # 4. The dataset
 In this projcet we are using motion data optained from the Laboratorium for Kinematics en Neuromechanics (LK&N)